skip to content

 74 students studying NST take our second-year course in Pharmacology.

-In the third year, our major course is Part II Pharmacology, taken by about 60 students, which is open to students with both medical and science backgrounds.
-This is an advanced course consisting of lectures on research at the forefront of modern pharmacological science and a research project that occupies the entire second term.
+In the third year, our major course is Part II Pharmacology, taken by about 24 students.
+This course is open to students with medical and science backgrounds.
+It is an advanced course consisting of lectures on research at the forefront of modern pharmacological science, which includes Drug Review coursework in the Michaelmas term and a research project that occupies the Lent term.

-Supervisions (known as tutorials in other universities) in which students meet their supervisors weekly in groups of 2-4 students are an essential component of Cambridge teaching.
+Supervisions (known as tutorials in other universities), where students meet their supervisors weekly in groups of 2-4, are essential to Cambridge teaching.

 Supervisions are arranged through colleges, but most staff (in their capacities as College Fellows) are also responsible for supervising students in Pharmacology.